akulmehta/SwitchColors.js/README.md

 The Example.html file demonstrates how SwitchColors.js can be used to switch colors of a dom element by the click of a button.

 # Use Cases
-To produce random colors for dom elements
+To produce random colors for DOM elements

 # License
 The license can be found in the LICENSE file.